moerv9/sentiment/docs/3_Data Acquisition.md

 Firstly, even though this function found and deleted some duplicates nearly every time it was called, checking only 40 tweets at a time is not sufficient to delete **all** duplicates.

 When applying this function to the whole database, it deleted 17318 duplicates from a total of 32698.
 More than 50% duplicate Tweets is massive!
-This would've distorted the calculation of the sentiment significantly.
+This would've deflected the calculation of the sentiment significantly.
 This lead to the decision to apply the deletion of duplicates for the entire database before calculation of the sentiment.